funkhaus/fuxt/README.md

 If you want to use an SVG in your CSS file, you can't place it in `/assets/svgs/`, you'be put it in just `/assets/filename.svg` and use it like this in your CSS: `background-image: url("~assets/filename.svg")`.

+## 100vh on iOS

+To address the [infamous 100vh on iOS bug/feature](https://medium.com/@susiekim9/how-to-compensate-for-the-ios-viewport-unit-bug-46e78d54af0d), this theme has a CSS var called `--real100vh` that is updated from a function in `/layouts/default.vue` called `set100vhVar()`.

+You can simply use the CSS `height: var(--real100vh); transition: height 0.4s ease-in-out;` and it will work across all devices smoothly.

 ## Linting

 This theme has perfect linting for Vue/GQL/JS/SCSS/CSS and HTML using Prettier and ESLint.
 The ruleset is the Vue style guide "Recommended" spec.